 |---|---|---|

-| Grind Quality | Good at $200 | Excellent at $150 |
+| Grind Quality | Good at this price | Excellent at this price |

 | Convenience | ⭐⭐⭐⭐⭐ | ⭐⭐ |